 .
 After the visit, Dylan wrote "Song To Woody."

 Dylan became a champion of Guthrie's work, which had a huge impact on his legacy.
 Very few recordings of Guthrie exist; his music was disseminated through live performance, and when he could no longer perform, it was the next generation of folk singers who told his story.
 Dylan used his influence to keep Guthrie's memory alive.
 Many Dylan disciples traced the roots and discovered Guthrie, and some even ventured into the Guthrie archives and recorded Woody's songs.
 Guthrie left very little audio behind, but thousands of his songs exist as lyric sheets that have been put to music by many artists over the years.
-You can learn more about these archives in our interview with Guthrie's granddaughter
+You can learn more about these archives in the Songfacts interview with Guthrie's granddaughter